beeb/beeb-li/src/lib/posts/aws-lambda-rust-docker.md

 requests to this locally-running lambda without worrying about the AWS event object format, API Gateway, etc.

-`cargo lambda build --release` is the command that we will need, as it includes a good default build profile for Lambda, as well as allows to cross-compile for different processor architectures.
+`cargo lambda build --release` is the command that we will need, as it includes a good default build profile for Lambda, and allows to cross-compile for different processor architectures.

 <ChatNote>
 Interestingly, Cargo Lambda uses the <a href="https://www.cargo-lambda.info/guide/cross-compiling.html" ref="nofollow">